All Episodes

 Anwar is now on track to be tapped into.

-We're talking like a million millions of jobs for people.
+We're talking like a million, millions of jobs for people, high-paying career jobs in the energy sector.

-And then they want to stop it.
+And then they want to stop it?

-Because the rest of the world isn't going to listen or follow that stupid plan at all.
+It's like, wow, spectacularly stupid because the rest of the world isn't going to listen or follow that stupid plan at all.

-And then meanwhile, we'll be sitting on the most wealth any nation could ever have for its people, maybe besides Venezuela.
+And then, meanwhile, we'll be sitting on the most wealth any nation could ever have for its people, maybe besides Venezuela.

 The engine of our economy will be ripped away from us, the lifeblood of the economy.